 There are many different approaches to composting besides the traditional outdoor compost pile.
 Depending on the type of compost needed, different organisms and methods are used to create the appropriate compost.
 New approaches are always being tested.
 The following are a few popular approaches:

-Vermicomposting uses worms in the process of composting.
+Vermicomposting uses worm bins and red worms in the process of composting.
 It has become popular for the composting of food waste and indoor home composting, because it has a higher rate of increase of the carbon-to-nitrogen ratio which allows the materials to decompose more quickly than without the addition of worms.
 The end product also has lower salinity levels which are more beneficial than traditional compost products when growing plants.

 Compost tea is created by steeping compost for 3 days to a week.
 This method was discovered in Germany and is used to help treat plant fungal diseases with the bacteria in compost tea.